RCS vs SMS: The ultimate comparison guide

 Custom branding

 RCS messages can deliver branded experiences by embedding RCS-enabled brand elements such as logo, brand name, and corporate colors on screen.
-Businesses can keep messages consistent with their brand, making it much easier to capture consumers’ attention in their message inbox.
+Businesses can keep messages consistent with their brand, making it much easier to capture consumers’ attention in their message inboxes.

 Rich media cards